startersclan/docker-sourceservers/README.md

 ## Usage

-**Disclaimer**: The project assumes knowledge concerning the [`docker`](https://docs.docker.com/) runtime.
-Instructions on customization and orchestration of containerized game instances are beyond the scope the project.
+**Disclaimer**: The project assumes knowledge concerning use of the [`docker`](https://docs.docker.com/) runtime.
+Also, instructions on customization and orchestration of containerized game instances are beyond the scope the project.

 ### Docker